-- 1. A Certificate of vaccination is required to be turned in to the Horse and Pony Superintendent by the first ride.
-No exceptions! - 2.
-Health requirements: Routine vaccinations are recommended to keep each horse & pony healthy.
+- A Certificate of vaccination is required to be turned in to the Horse and Pony Superintendent by the first ride.
+No exceptions! - Health requirements: Routine vaccinations are recommended to keep each horse & pony healthy.
 A routine worming program is also strongly encouraged.
 Horses will be checked by a veterinarian the day of the horse shows.
-The use of drugs is prohibited. - 3.
-Records: Keep good records of your animals and your own activities in 4-H events.
-This information is part of good record keeping. - 4.
-The Horse and Pony Club strives to promote safe and fun activities involving horses and ponies.
+The use of drugs is prohibited. - Records: Keep good records of your animals and your own activities in 4-H events.
+This information is part of good record keeping. - The Horse and Pony Club strives to promote safe and fun activities involving horses and ponies.
 Meetings, workshops, activities and clinics are the format used for learning.
-Service-learning opportunities for the benefit of others will also be available. - Horse and Pony members MUST attend ONE club meeting and ride to exhibit their horse and/or pony at the fair. - 5.
-All breeds of horses and ponies are eligible; they may be grade or registered, but stallions are not permitted. - 6.
-Members will be assisted by an Executive Committee, appointed by the 4-H Youth Development Extension Educator, and consisting of a Superintendent, Club Leader and 4-H Youth Development Extension Educator.
+Service-learning opportunities for the benefit of others will also be available. - Horse and Pony members MUST attend ONE club meeting and ride to exhibit their horse and/or pony at the fair. - Headgear: 4-H members exhibiting horses must wear ASTM, or SEI standard F1163 (or above) certified helmets whenever mounted.
+The parent/guardian is responsible to see that this specified headgear is properly fitted with the approved harness in place and fastened whenever a rider is mounted. - The 4-H member is responsible to see that this is specified headgear is properly fitted with the approved harness fastened in place whenever mounted. - Helmet policies apply to all county, area, and state 4-H horse and pony events, shows, and activities - Adults riding horses are also at risk for head injury; therefore, adults are strongly encouraged to wear properly fitted, certified helmets when they are riding at any 4-H sponsored activity/event so that they will serve as role models of safe behavior, as well as protect themselves. - All breeds of horses and ponies are eligible; they may be grade or registered, but stallions are not permitted. - Members will be assisted by an Executive Committee, appointed by the 4-H Youth Development Extension Educator, and consisting of a Superintendent, Club Leader and 4-H Youth Development Extension Educator.
 This Committee will handle the business of the Club, assisted by the Youth President and Treasurer.
-Other adults may be assigned positions as needed. - 7.
-Ownership: Any animal exhibited may be owned or leased by the contestant, or in partnership with family member as defined by 4-H, and be leased or in possession by May 15.
+Other adults may be assigned positions as needed.

+- 8. Ownership: Any animal exhibited may be owned or leased by the contestant, or in partnership with family member as defined by 4-H, and be leased or in possession by May 15.
 A 4-H Horse & Pony Lease Agreement must be on file with the Extension Office by May 15 and is subject to approval by the 4-H Council and the 4-H Youth Development Extension Educator.
 The Member may enroll more than one animal.
 Each animal must be identified with a photograph and uploaded to 4HOnline (https://v2.4honline.com) by May 15.
 Substitution or trade of animals after May 15 is not allowed.
-Ownership or lease agreement must be continuous until the Fair and records kept from at least May 15. - 8.
+Ownership or lease agreement must be continuous until the Fair and records kept from at least May 15. - 9.
 Please refer to the state Horse & Pony rules for details on state show eligibility based on ownership, leases and possession.
 A given horse or pony may be enrolled by an individual member, and a brother or sister who is also a Horse & Pony Club member.
 A separate enrollment form shall be used for each member.
 Please refer to the State Horse & Pony rules for details on state show eligibility.

-9. At the Fair:
+10. At the Fair: